With photographs by Teninchwheels.

 It certainly contributed to the pressure on government and 1994 saw English Heritage publish guidelines for preserving pubs, and encouraging customers to recommend their local for listing on the grounds of historic or architectural significance.
 Then, from 1996, CAMRA launched another publicity drive and began to indicate historic interiors in the Good Beer Guide.
 The tone of this exercise, however, was rather pessimistic – warning poachers off the last few specimens in the wild, with every expectation that they would soon be extinct.

-Has the pub preservation, on the whole, been successful?
+Has the pub preservation movement, on the whole, been successful?
 Peter Lerner thinks not:

 Far too many (in my opinion) pubs have closed for good, but at the same time, people’s changing habits mean that they no longer value their local in the way that they might have done even thirty years ago.
 This is not to say that there are not some splendid and characterful pubs still around, and well done to those who have worked hard to keep them that way.
 But for every unspoiled gem there are twenty Harvesters or All Bar Ones, and there is little difference between them and your local branch of Costa or Pizza Express.
 And nobody is going to campaign to preserve those.